 💼 Great business being done at Estádio da Luz with the sale of João Félix alone bringing in €127m. pic.twitter.com/MqB5yLTm17

 The eye-watering figure of €127m that Benfica fetched when Felix transferred to Atlético Madrid in 2019 is by far the biggest fee that the club has recouped, but they've really excelled in moving on high volumes of players for more moderate figures.
-The sale of Dias to Man City at the start of 2020-21 represented pure profit after the 23-year-old came through the youth ranks.
+The sale of Dias to Man City at the start of 2020-21 represented pure profit after the commanding centre-back came through the youth ranks.
+Dias has been a key pillar in Man City's Premier League title win this term and he only turns 24 today.

 💰 Benfica's major sales: 2015-16 to 2020-21